 Thin content, poor website navigation and bad user experience can negatively impact your search rankings.

 Using a CDN, installing a caching plugin and moving to a faster web host are the best ways to improve your website speed.

 There could be a lot of reasons for the traffic drop, such as;

 – Thin or duplicate content

 Browse more SEO Tutorials:

-What SEO mistakes do you make from the above?
-Also do you have any more common SEO mistakes to share that most people make?
+What SEO mistakes are you making?
 Share your thoughts in the comments below.